 Some PhD programs may be completed in as few as four years for full-time students, although the typical completion time is five to six years.

-Application to Biology PhD programs vary.
+Application requirements to Biology PhD programs vary.
 Some students enter a PhD program after they have earned a Bachelor in Biology or Chemistry.
+Others have masters level experience.
 Aside from transcripts of graduate and undergraduate coursework, GRE scores, letters of recommendation, a resume, a personal statement may be needed.

 Most PhD in Biology programs consist of two phases: foundation coursework and dissertation research.
 In between, students take a comprehensive exam.
 In addition to classes and seminars, PhD students conduct research through their faculty’s programs.